 Full frame systems offer better lenses – I think what many people are referring to here are the very expensive fast prime lenses at about the f1.2 or f1.4 mark.
 I’ve never got along with such lenses for my full frame kit, much preferring the fast pro zooms.
 Why is that?
-For a start, on a full frame camera the depth of field will be perilously thin and therefore these lenses are often best reserved for only the most creative applications – it would be unthinkable for me to shoot these wide open during the course of my day-to-day work, or my personal work for that matter.
-It will also be argued that in different conditions these lenses will gather more light – of course they will, but at the expense of razor thin depth of field, missed focus from the slightest subject movement, and therefore the possibility that most of your subjects will not be in focus, this is very true where wedding or other forms of social photography are concerned.
-The other potential issue is that these lenses are often fairly heavy and they are rarely if ever stabilised, therefore a realistic shutter speed must be achieved (often at the expense of a higher ISO) and even then the photographs may exhibit some camera shake.
+For a start, on a full frame camera the depth of field will be perilously thin and therefore these lenses are often best reserved for creative applications – it would be unthinkable for me to shoot these wide open during the course of my day-to-day work, or my personal work for that matter.
+It will also be argued that in different conditions these lenses will gather more light – of course they will, but once again at the expense of razor thin depth of field, missed focus from the slightest subject movement, and therefore the possibility that not all of your scene/subject will be sharp, this is relevant where wedding or other forms of social photography are concerned.
+The other potential downside is that these lenses are often fairly heavy and they are rarely if ever stabilised, therefore a realistic shutter speed must be achieved (often at the expense of a higher ISO) and even then the photographs may exhibit some camera shake.
 On the other hand my OMD bodies feature the incredible Olympus IBIS which gives up to 5 stops of stabilisation, enabling me to shoot at incredibly slow shutter speeds (providing my subjects are fairly static).
 And the optical quality of the professional Micro 4/3 lenses is sublime.
 The very fast full frame primes may not be totally sharp wide open, and usually benefit from being stopped down somewhat (but my u4/3 primes are all sharp at maximum aperture).
 Focus speed might not be the fastest either with the FF primes, because there’s a lot of glass to move around.